walterrowe/magick-frames/README.md

 -bc=color |               specifies the color of the interior bevel (default #888888) --bevelcolor=color

--fc=color |               specifies the color of the picture frame (default white) --framecolor=color
+-fc=color |               specifies the color of the inner picture frame (default white) --framecolor=color

 -mc=color |               specifies the color of the matte background (default white) --mattecolor=color

+-pc=color |               specifies the color of the wall picture frame (default #222222) --picturecolor=color

 -sc=color |               specifies the color of the shadow (default black) --shadowcolor=color